Programs Comparison

 • Ability to earn money during internship

-• Ability to earn AAS degree
+• Ability to earn BSc degree

 • High cost-efficiency